 Swami Veda Bharati was asked the question: "You encourage us to meditate on the full moon day.
 Through the meditation we are connected.
 You are in India and we are in Taiwan.
 What is the mechanism by which this happens?"

-* We recommend the freeware program "Moonphase" as a quick way to see when the full moon is in your area.
+* We recommend the freeware program "Moonphase" (on Windows desktops) as a quick way to see when the full moon is in your area.
 Please note that occasionally, the announced Vedic date for the full moon meditation will differ from the "Moonphase" program's dates, due to the need to "balance" the dates around the entire world.
 The table above gives the actual dates for the full moon meditation.

 "We need to convey the following to all those who participate in the full moon meditation and those who guide such groups.